800.00 Preparing the Contract

 A private consultant employed by the student associations of the university system with money raised from student activity fees designated for use by those student associations;

+Services.
 The form will be available in electronic form.
 (See Appendix D)

 - The DPO incorporates MSU-Bozeman's Standard Terms and Conditions for purchases with a Total Contract Value of $25,000 or less (see Appendix AA).
 Departments are not authorized to negotiate the Standard Terms and Conditions.
 MSU Legal Counsel must approve any changes to the Standard Terms and Conditions, prior to contract award.
+If any changes to Standard Terms and Conditions are necessary, or a vendor provides a quote with their own Terms and Conditions, the DPO must be reviewed by Procurement & Contract Services prior to submitting to vendor.

-- Departments must send copies of DPO's to Procurement Services with payment.
-Departments should retain copies of DPO's in their Department's files in accordance with policy established by the State Records Bureau.
+- Departments must send copies of DPOs to Procurement Services with payment.
+Departments should retain copies of DPOs in their Department's files in accordance with policy established by the State Records Bureau.

 - The DPO provides the following benefits: